radiql/auth/README.md

 - LDAP
 - OpenID Connect

-At some piont it's envisaged that we'll included custom authentication.
+At some point it's envisaged that we'll include a story for custom authentication.